tarwn/lessthandot-hugo/blogs/content/posts/2012-12-09-sql-server-tuning.md

   <a href="/wp-content/uploads/blogs/DataMgmt/-173.png?mtime=1355031678"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-173.png?mtime=1355031678" width="624" height="237" /></a><br /> Figure 5
 </div>

-If the following query was executed against this table to return all the rows in column bla1 that are similar to the parameter string of “data”
+If the following query was executed against this table to return all the rows in column bla1 that are similar to the parameter string of "data"

 ```sql
 SELECT bla1 FROM dbo.[tempdb_usage]